 SUSAN KING, Dean

-The School of Journalism and Mass Communication (JOMC) was founded as the Department of Journalism in 1924 and became the School of Journalism in 1950.
-Forty years later, it expanded its purview by adding “and Mass Communication” to its title.
-The school offers a course of study leading to the bachelor of arts with a major in journalism and mass communication as well as a bachelor of arts with a major in business journalism.
-JOMC is the only school of journalism and mass communication in North Carolina.
+The School of Media and Journalism was founded as the Department of Journalism in 1924 and became the School of Journalism in 1950.
+The school offers a course of study leading to the bachelor of arts with a major in media and journalism, a bachelor of arts with a major in business journalism, and a minor in media and journalism.

-For more than 75 years, the school has built an impressive record of service.
-Through excellent teaching, research, and public service, and through its students, faculty, alumni, and friends, the school has been a force in journalism–mass communication education and the mass media of North Carolina and beyond.
-When the school was last accredited in 2009 by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), the national team stated that the school "has earned a reputation as one of the premier programs in journalism and mass communication.”
+For 90 years the school has built an impressive record of service.
+Through excellent teaching, research, and public service, and through its students, faculty, alumni, and friends, the school has been a force in journalismmass communication education and the mass media of North Carolina and beyond.
+When the school was last accredited in 2015 by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), the national team stated that the school "has earned a reputation as one of the premier programs."

-Today, more than 9,000 of the school's alumni are active in every aspect of journalism and mass communication.
-They hold high positions with newspapers, international news agencies, magazines, Internet companies, broadcasting companies, and advertising agencies; in public relations, business journalism, photojournalism, and graphic design; and in research, government, education, and industry.
+Today, more than 10,000 of the school's alumni are active in every aspect of media and journalism.
+They hold high positions with newspapers, international news agencies, magazines, Internet companies, broadcasting companies, and advertising agencies; in public relations, business journalism, photo and video journalism, and graphic design; and in research, government, education, and industry.